WebDevStudios/wds-site-documentation/readme.txt

 == Screenshots ==

-1. This shows the documentation widget on the main dashboard.
+1. Documentation widget on the main dashboard.
-2. This shows the documentation page including the select/upload buttons.
+2. Documentation page including the select/upload buttons.
+3. Default view for the Glossary
+4. View of a chosen Glossary term.

 == Changelog ==